uharston/shred/README.md

     $ rake db:migrate

-Test out locally using `rackup` or `shotgun` servers
+Start local server using `rackup` or `shotgun`

     $ rackup

     $ shotgun

+Use you favorite web browser to navigate to the localhost link printed in the terminal.

+# Tech Stack Used

+    - Ruby 2.6.1
+    - Bundler
+    - HTML5
+    - CSS3
+    - w3.css
+    - Sinatra
+    - Sqlite - Development Database
+    - Postgres - Production Database
+    - Heroku - Deployment Service

 # Contributing

+Contributions are always welcome!

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests.

 # License